xbeat/Machine-Learning/README.md

 Introduction Behavior

 Trees and Hierarchical State Machines In this slideshow, we'll explore two powerful techniques for modeling and implementing complex behaviors in Python: Behavior Trees (BTs) and Hierarchical State Machines (HSMs).

+## Probability Distributions Cheatsheet

+Foundations of Probability Distributions

+Probability distributions form the backbone of statistical modeling and machine learning.
+They describe the likelihood of different outcomes occurring in a random process, providing essential mathematical tools for data analysis, inference, and prediction.

 ## Analyzing User Engagement and Churn with Python